junxit/us-congress-bills-114/metadata.md

 - 2015-07-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5486-5487)
 - 2015-07-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5486-5487)
 - 2015-07-28 — Received in the Senate, read twice.
+- 2016-03-16 — Amendment SA 3456 agreed to in Senate by Unanimous Consent.
+- 2016-03-16 — Amendment SA 3456 proposed by Senator McConnell for Senator Burr. (consideration: CR S1548) In the nature of a substitute.
+- 2016-03-16 — Measure laid before Senate by unanimous consent. (consideration: CR S1548)
+- 2016-03-16 — Passed Senate with an amendment by Unanimous Consent.
+- 2016-03-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2016-03-16 — Senate amendment agreed to: Amendment SA 3456 agreed to in Senate by Unanimous Consent.
+- 2016-03-16 — Senate amendment proposed (on the floor): Amendment SA 3456 proposed by Senator McConnell for Senator Burr.(consideration: CR S1548)
+- 2016-03-16 — Senate amendment submitted